Völkischer Beobachter: History

-The "fighting paper of the National Socialist movement of Greater Germany", or "Kampfblatt der nationalsozialistischen Bewegung Großdeutschlands" as it called itself, had its origin as the Münchener Beobachter, or "Munich Observer", an anti-Semitic semi-weekly scandal-oriented paper which in 1918 was acquired by the Thule Society and, in August 1919, was renamed Völkischer Beobachter (see Völkisch and Völkisch movement).
+The "fighting paper of the National Socialist movement of Greater Germany", or "Kampfblatt der nationalsozialistischen Bewegung Großdeutschlands" as it called itself, had its origin as the Münchener Beobachter, or "Munich Observer", an anti-Semitic semi-weekly scandal-oriented paper which in 1918 was acquired by the Thule Society with financial backing by Käthe Bierbaumer and, in August 1919, was renamed Völkischer Beobachter (see Völkisch and Völkisch movement).

 By December 1920, the paper was heavily in debt.
 The Thule Society was thus receptive to an offer to sell the paper to the Nazis for 60,000 Papiermark.
 Major Ernst Röhm, who was an early member of the German Workers' Party, forerunner of the Nazi Party, and Dietrich Eckart, one of Hitler's earliest mentors, persuaded Röhm’s commanding officer, Major General Franz Ritter von Epp, to provide the money from German Army funds for the paper to be purchased.
 The loan was secured with Eckart's house and possessions as collateral, and Dr. Gottfried Grandel, an Augsburg chemist and factory owner, who was Eckart's friend and a funder of the Party, as guarantor.
 After the Nazis acquired the paper, Eckart was its first editor.
 It was the party's primary official organ.

 In 1921, Adolf Hitler, who had taken full control of the NSDAP earlier that year, acquired all shares in the company, making him the sole owner of the publication.

+In early 1923 Hitler replaced Eckart as editor with Alfred Rosenberg.

+The income from sales alone did not support the paper.
+It sustained itself by selling non-interest-bearing promissory notes to party members and received loans and grants from wealthy patrons such as Helene Bechstein.
+The book publishing company, which Amann successfully expanded, later became the financial backbone.
+The Illustrierter Beobachter founded in 1926, was also a success.
+In addition, the followers were repeatedly reminded of their obligation to become subscribers and to advertise them.

 During the Nazi rise to power, the newspaper reported general news but also party activities, presenting them as almost constant successes.
 Guidelines for propagandists urged that all posters, insofar as the police allowed, contain propaganda for it, and all meetings should be announced in it, although reports should be sent to the Propaganda Department, which would then forward corrected versions to the paper.
 Posters did indeed urge reading it.
 When Hitler was banned from public speaking, it was the main vehicle to propagate his views.

-Joseph Goebbels published articles in the Völkischer Beobachter to attack the United States for criticizing anti-Jewish measures, and to describe Russia.
+Joseph Goebbels published articles in the Völkischer Beobachter to attack the United States for criticizing anti-Jewish measures, and to attack the communist USSR.

 The final issues of the paper from both April and May 1945 were not distributed.

-Post-war

-According to top Soviet diplomat Vladimir Semyonov, Stalin suggested that the National Democratic Party of Germany (a satellite party created in East Germany to attract former Nazi supporters) resume publications of the Völkischer Beobachter: German Communists and some Soviet officials were appalled by Stalin's ideas and the proposal was ultimately not adopted.
+According to top Soviet diplomat Vladimir Semyonov, Stalin suggested that the title of National Democratic Party of Germany's newspaper (a satellite party created in East Germany to attract former Nazi supporters) could be called the Völkischer Beobachter in order to appeal to the party's membership.
+The proposal was ultimately not adopted.